Canonical syzygies of smooth curves on toric surfaces: Acknowledgements

 \section{Acknowledgements}

 This research was partially supported by the research project G093913N of the Research Foundation Flanders (FWO), and by the European Commission through the European Research Council under the FP7/2007-2013 programme with ERC Grant Agreement 615722 MOTMELSUM.
-The fourth author is supported by a PhD fellowship of the Research Foundation Flanders (FWO).
-The first author thanks the University of Ghent for its hospitality.
+The fourth author was supported by a PhD fellowship of the Research Foundation Flanders (FWO) during the preparation of this manuscript.
 All authors thank Imre B\'ar\'any for answering a question of ours, which eventually led to the counterexample in Remark~\ref{countergreenremark}, and Margherita Lelli-Chiesa for a helpful discussion.
-They also thank an anonymous referee of a previous submission for his/her careful reading and useful remarks, which were of significant help in improving the exposition.
+They thank the anonymous referees of the current submission and an anonymous referee of a previous submission for their careful reading and useful remarks, which were of significant help in improving the exposition.

 \textsc{Department of Mathematics, KU Leuven, Celestijnenlaan 200B, 3001 Leuven (Heverlee), Belgium}

 and

 \textsc{Department of Electrical Engineering and imec-COSIC, KU Leuven, Kasteelpark Arenberg 10/2452, 3000 Leuven (Heverlee), Belgium}